Open-Technology-Foundation/seculardharma/README.md

    - `workshops/` - Contains source documents (symlinked in dev environment)
    - `staging.text/` - Processed text cache (symlinked in dev environment)
    - `embed_data` and `embed_data.text` are legacy symlinks pointing to the above
+   - **Data download**: The staging.text data can be obtained from https://yatti.id/kb/seculardharma.zip

 5. Verify installation:
    ```bash